pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 <div>"We examined the effect of the addition of ertapenem to our hospital formulary on the susceptibilities of nosocomial isolated of Enterobacteriaciae…"</div>

 (12.2) Restructuring social environment (37% of interventions)
-<div> Change, or advise to change the social environment in order to facilitate performance of the wanted behavior or create barriers to the unwanted behavior (other than prompts/cues, rewards and punishments)</div>
+<div> Change, or advise to change the social environment in order to facilitate performance of the wanted behavior or
+create barriers to the unwanted behavior (other than prompts/cues, rewards and punishments)</div>
 <div>"An ICU consultant /ID specialist consultation system was implemented.
-A nominated ID specialist /microbiologist performed a daily, bedside consultation 5 days a week and further provided 24 h telephone support 7 days a week."</div>
+A nominated ID specialist /microbiologist
+performed a daily, bedside consultation 5 days a week and further provided 24 h telephone support 7 days a week."</div>

-However, when analysing the effect of individual BCTs on intervention effectiveness, the statistical analysis only detected one interaction: interventions with BCT *(1.2) Problem solving* were more effective than other interventions.
+However, when analysing the effect of individual <abbr title="behaviour change techniques">BCTs</abbr> on intervention effectiveness, the statistical analysis only detected one interaction: interventions with <abbr title="behaviour change technique">BCT</abbr> *(1.2) Problem solving* were more effective than other interventions.
 Problem solving consists in analysing, or prompting the person to analyse, factors influencing their prescribing and bringing forward strategies to overcome barriers to improve prescribing.

 ## Electronic health records